This post may contain affiliate links. Please see my disclosure policy for details.

 This temple is also known as the monkey temple in Jaipur, but I got told off calling in that.

 But, most tourists know it like this due to the massive tribe of monkeys which have made the place their home!

 We hired a Bandar walla (monkey guy) to take us up to the top.
 We bought some monkey nuts and he will teach you how to feed and touch them.
 At first, I kept dropping the peanuts as soon as they got near.

-But, after I became a little more comfortable and let them on my shoulder.
+But, after I became a little more comfortable I let them climb on my shoulder.
 I did also get an offer to be trained in the art of monkey calling.
 Two months is all he needed and I would be set.
 Nice offer, but I think I’ll give it a miss lol.

 There are two forts in Jaipur, the Nahargarh fort and Jaigarh fort.

 Nahargarh Fort has a far more impressive view and if you’re going to choose one let this be it.

 There’s a cute restaurant at the end of the fort which provides the view in the below photo.

 I think I paid like 50 rupees to get in but I got a drinks voucher to enjoy a coke with the view.